rcausey/artifactory-bower-publisher/README.md

 # artifactory-bower-publisher

-CLI to publish Bower packages to Artifactory.
+CLI tool to publish Bower packages to Artifactory using the version specified in `bower.json`.

 ## Usage